 Let’s put two diamonds next to each other for comparison.
-Take this eye-clean 0.8 Carat G color SI1 Marquise diamond.
-It costs $2,100.
-This 0.8 Carat eye-clean F color VS2 Marquise diamond is also eye-clean, but costs $2,560.
-The color grade is one higher, but everything else is the same, and it costs over 20% more.
+Take this eye-clean 1 Carat H color SI1 Oval Cut diamond from James Allen.
+It costs $3,850.
+This 1 Carat eye-clean H color VS2 Oval Cut diamond is also eye-clean but costs $4,440.
+The color grade is higher, but everything else is the same, and it costs over 15% more.
 And if you’re looking at SI1 diamonds vs VVS diamonds, the price difference will be even more significant.

 With two eye-clean diamonds side-by-side, no matter their clarity grade, you won’t be able to tell the difference unless you’re looking at the diamond under magnification (which isn’t something you’re likely to do with an engagement ring).